dnlsngr/member_id/README.md

 Try it out with the ID: 7c8c1cdf-d96e-473c-aa98-ad4a67edb51e_3a6048a15b8c6f166f10bef7357883c07f24ad6a

-Install application locally with `npm install` and run with `npm run` Tests can be run locally using the command `npm run test`
+Install application locally with `npm install` and run with `npm run`

+Tests can be run locally using the command `npm run test`

+Run application using docker with `docker-compose up --build` (not recommended for development)

 # Notes